Definitions of common Medicare terms

 Medicare Part A

-Part of Original Medicare, this helps cover inpatient hospital stays, care in a skilled nursing facility, hospice care and some home healthcare.
+Part of Original Medicare, Medicare Part A helps cover inpatient hospital stays, care in a skilled nursing facility, hospice care and some home healthcare.

 Medicare Part B